renatovieiradesouza/automation-apple-script/README.md

 ## Tools needed:

-OS Mac with AppleScript .
-VPN configured with Tunnelblick
+OS Mac with AppleScript and VPN configured with Tunnelblick

 # Automation CI